ilkkamtk/WSK/project/testing.md

 1. [Mocking](https://vitest.dev/guide/mocking.html)
 2. [Matchers](https://vitest.dev/api/expect.html): Vitest comes with a variety of built-in matchers ( like `.toBe()`, `.toEqual()`, etc.) that help you write expressive assertions.
-3. Testing Frameworks: Besides Jest, other popular testing frameworks for TypeScript include Vitest, Mocha and Jasmine.
+3. Testing Frameworks: Besides Jest, other popular testing frameworks for JavaScript and TypeScript include Vitest, Mocha and Jasmine.
 4. Coverage Reporting: You can also configure Jest to generate code coverage reports, helping you identify areas of your codebase that lack testing coverage by adding the `--coverage` flag to your `test` script in `package.json`.

 ---